queryluke/masseffect-5e/static/data/rules/09-03-actions-in-combat.md

 ### Attack
-The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an gun, or brawling with your fists.
+The most common action to take in combat is the Attack action, whether you are swinging a sword, firing a gun, or brawling with your fists.

 With this action, you make one melee or ranged attack.
 See the "Making an Attack" section for the rules that govern attacks.